ash-project/ash/documentation/topics/policies.md

 Ash provides two basic types of policy checks - _simple_ checks and _filter_ checks.
 Simple checks are what we commonly think of with authorization, and what the above example would suggest - is an actor allowed to perform a given operation, yes or no?
 But we can also use filter checks - given a list of resources, which ones is an actor allowed to perform the operation on?

-Filter checks are frequently used with read actions, as they can refer to multiple instances (eg. "list all products"), but may also be applied to actions like bulk-deleting records.
+Filter checks are frequently used with read actions, as they can refer to multiple instances (eg. "list all products"), but may also be applied to actions like bulk-deleting records (which is not currently supported, but will be eventually).

 ### Bypass policies